hevrard/csmith/HUGUES.md

           -DLLVM_BUILD_DOCS="OFF" \
           -DCMAKE_C_FLAGS="--coverage" \
           -DCMAKE_CXX_FLAGS="--coverage" \
-          /home/gpu/work/llvm-5.0.0.src
+          ../llvm-5.0.0.src

-Then build, install, and edit bashrc / ldconf in a similar way as with GCC.
+Then build (using the "ninja" command), install (using the "sudo ninja install" command), and edit bashrc / ldconf  in a similar way as with

-# Getting coverage data
+GCC.

+Add "/usr/local/llvm-5.0/lib" to ldconf.

+Add to bashrc:

+    LLVM_500_PATH="/usr/local/llvm-5.0/"

+    PATH="$LLVM_500_PATH/bin:$PATH"
+    export PATH

+    LD_LIBRARY_PATH="$LLVM_500_PATH/lib:$LD_LIBRARY_PATH"
+    export LD_LIBRARY_PATH

+# Installing CSmith

+- Get m4: "sudo apt-get install m4"
+- Install CSmith:
+cd [csmith-root]
+./configure
+make
+sudo make install
+Add to bashrc:
+CSMITH_HOME="..." (containing runtime/csmith.h)
+export CSMITH_HOME

+# Running the tool

+- Update the value set for GCOV_PREFIX in dynamic-safe.py (compileAndRun) with the right folder for your machine (do not forget the / at the end)
+- To get ready for having full coverage data, adapt folders in prepare_gcov.sh and generate_gcov.sh, and run prepare_gcov.sh.
+- Run driver.sh for program generation (number of programs to generate and seeds can be changed in the script), no undefined behaviour guards removal, compilation with different optim levels of gcc/clang and comparison of run outputs.
+- To get full coverage data, run generate_gcov.sh, followed by stat_all.sh.

-The `unsafe-math.py` take care of setting the `GCOV_PREFIX` environment variables to generate the coverage data files `.gcda` in local directories.
-To actually get the `.gcov` files, use the `runGcov.sh` scripts under the build scripts.
+The `dynamic-safe.py` called by driver.sh take care of setting the `GCOV_PREFIX` environment variables to generate the coverage data files `.gcda` in local directories.

 # Some results: